-Period: January 2021 - December 2021
+Period: February 2021 - January 2022

-Issued on 12.01.2021 using data to the end of December
+Issued on 08.02.2021 using data to the end of January

 Notably high to exceptionally high levels are predicted in the Permo-Triassic sandstone at Skirwith in North West England over the next 12 months.
+In the Chalk at Washpit Farm and Little Bucket Farm, above normal levels are predicted for the next six months.
 Elsewhere, levels are predicted to be normal to above normal throughout the period, where above normal levels dominate the next 6 months in the Chalk of the South-East of England.